-Before moving to next Agenda Item, the Chair thanked the Board and Staff for all the work done in 2024 and thanked the online attendees for their support and our tenants for their input.
-He wished everyone a happy holiday season and the best to all in 2025.
+Before moving to next Agenda Item, the Chair thanked the Board and Staff for all the work done in 2024 and thanked the online attendees for their support and wished everyone a happy holiday season and the best to all in 2025.

-Linda Jackson thanked the Chair, Fareed Amin, for all his work and commitment to the TSHC Board and wished everyone a safe and happy holiday season.
-The remaining Board thanked each other for their work and commitment.
+Linda Jackson thanked the Chair, Fareed Amin for all his work and commitment to the TSHC Board and wish everyone a safe and happy holiday season.